 - contact details of the workplace supervisor at the host organisation;

-- a 'Program of Activity Agreement' signed by the student and workplace supervisor, which will also be signed by the Course Coordinator and is to be resubmitted by the student with their final report.
+- a 'Program of Activity Agreement' signed by the student and workplace supervisor, which will also be signed by the Course Coordinator;

 Students must complete the orientation workshop prior to the commencement of the semester of enrolment and/or prior to approaching potential placement organisations to cover course requirements, assessment processes, and workplace issues including appropriate ways to approach potential host organisations, professional standards of conduct, Equity and Diversity and WH&S requirements.

 This course replaces EMGT3130.
 If you have successfully completed EMGT3130 you cannot enrol in this course.

 For students to derive maximum value from this course and to ensure that the host organisations derive substantive benefits as well, it is essential that students have a satisfactory knowledge and skills base prior to placement.
 Students therefore should have successfully completed at least 140 units of their program prior to enrolment in the course.